snowball-tech/glacier/packages/design-tokens/README.md

-The original source of truth for these tokens is the [Figma project](https://www.figma.com/file/u70V0ocCmDeYMAAPf9Xfqa/❄%EF%B8%8F-Fractal-Design-System) and all design tokens are regularly manually updated to stay synchronised with it.
+The original source of truth for these tokens is the [Figma project](https://www.figma.com/file/u70V0ocCmDeYMAAPf9Xfqa/❄%EF%B8%8F-Fractal-Design-System) and all design tokens are regularly manually updated to stay synchronized with it.

-This package produces CSS, ES9 (with TypeScript typings) and [TailwindCSS](https://tailwindcss.com/) compatible files to be used in React web application.
+This package produces CSS and ES6 (with TypeScript typings) compatible files to be used in React web application.

 ## Installation